 Weekend Executive MBA Program

-No. The Weekend MBA program is designed to be effective wherever you live in the country.
-Immersive residency weekends—where you’ll convene in Chapel Hill for several days of intensive coursework and relationship building—occur once every three weeks.
-The rest of the time you will progress through the program through a combination of independent and collaborative group study and via asynchronous online learning.
+No. The Weekend Executive MBA program is designed to be effective wherever you live in the country.
+Immersive residency weekends—where you’ll convene in Chapel Hill for several days of intensive coursework and relationship building—are held twice per term, and in the middle, you’ll participate in one virtual class weekend, which means less travel and more schedule flexibility.
+Between monthly classes, you will progress through the program through a combination of independent and collaborative group study and via asynchronous online learning.

 UNC Rizzo Center, home of the Weekend MBA program, is conveniently located just 20 minutes from the RDU airport.

 Yes.
-Over the course of the program, Weekend MBA students have at least six individual meetings with a certified executive coach to review your development, provide guidance and make important connections between your coursework and your career objectives.
+Over the course of the program, Weekend Executive MBA students have unlimited access to our dedicated working professionals career coaches.
+You can use these 1:1 sessions to review your development, provide guidance and make important connections between your coursework and your career objectives.

 Not necessarily.
-The Evening MBA program is best suited for students who learn best with short but regular contact with faculty and classmates.
+The Evening Executive MBA program is best suited for students with at least two years of work experience (five preferred) who learn best with short but regular contact with faculty and classmates.
 The Evening MBA program’s weekly class meetings extend into late evening hours, which works better for some students than others, depending on work and family obligations.
-Whereas all students in the Evening MBA program live close enough to drive in for weekly classes, about 30% of students in the Weekend MBA program live in proximity to Chapel Hill.
-The Weekend MBA Program is best suited to students who thrive in an immersive setting.
-Being in residence on campus for one weekend every three weeks means you can really concentrate on the work.
-But it also means you need to be self-directed enough to keep up with coursework between your sessions.
+Whereas all students in the Evening MBA program live close enough to drive in for weekly classes, about 30% of students in the Weekend Executive MBA program live in proximity to Chapel Hill.
+The Weekend Executive MBA Program is best suited to students with at least five years of work experience who thrive in an immersive setting.
+The immersive, residential class weekends in Chapel Hill (two per term) mean you can really concentrate on the work and engage deeply with peers and faculty; you’ll have the added flexibility of one virtual class weekend each term.
+This schedule also means you need to be self-directed enough to keep up with coursework between your sessions.
 So, our advice is to consider your learning style and life and work obligations.
 And contact us to learn about how students balance their lives with both programs.

 Most students spend 12 to 20 hours per week in individual study or team meetings, in addition to class time.